-- a significant number of victims, large scale loss or a long period of alleged offending - · multiple alleged suspects - inter-agency cooperation - international assistance - legal complexity (including significant challenges by defence or complex privilege issues) - high volumes of information to collect and review.
+- a significant number of victims, large scale loss or a long period of alleged offending

+- multiple alleged suspects

+- inter-agency cooperation

+- international assistance - legal complexity (including significant challenges by defence or complex privilege issues) - high volumes of information to collect and review.

 Category B investigations are all other matters.

-Investigations may be suspended for a range of reasons, including the inability to progress due to COVID-19 restrictions, with the period the matter is suspended not counting towards the overall completion time.
+Investigations may be suspended for a range of reasons eg, the inability to progress due to delays in processing time required for international agency responses (Mutual Assistance in Criminal Matters Act 1992 (MACMA) requests), with the period the matter is suspended not counting towards the overall completion time.

 Note 3 - The SFO publishes a list of focus areas for cases on its website, which are amended as required.
 The focus areas are used for case selection purposes to ensure the SFO is focusing its efforts effectively.
+The SFO's Strategic Areas of Focus were refreshed in January 2025.